ZeroHungerAI/website/ZeroHunger.ai/content/en/_index.md

 Once the product is up and running, we reinvest all revenue and available funding into further development and sustainable operations.
 You can continue to steer the direction to ensure an increasingly useful application for your organization, projects and programmes.

-## Tell us about your challenge

-Tell us about your challenge and how AI or software could help for a chance to have your product up and running in the first batch in 2023 or book a meeting immediately!

 {{< form-contact action="https://fabform.io/f/-xMvsgp"  >}}